-More than 1 million borrowers defaulted on their federal direct student loans — meaning they went 361 days or more without making a payment — in 2015, according to data from the U.S. Department of Education.1 Most of those borrowers were defaulting for the first time, but about 91,000 were defaulting for the second time.
+In 2016, more than 1 million borrowers defaulted on their federal direct student loans — meaning they went 361 days or more without making a payment, according to data from the U.S. Department of Education.1 Most of those borrowers were defaulting for the first time, but about 94,000 were defaulting for the second time.

 Defaulting on student loans can have serious consequences.
-The government can keep any tax refund owed to the borrower and require the borrower’s employer to withhold money from their paycheck and send it to the government to repay the school loans.
-Default can also cause the entire loan balance to become immediately due and payable; increase the amount owed by adding late fees, collection fees and court fees to the loan balance; and damage one’s credit score for years, making it difficult to borrow to buy a car or a house and to rent an apartment or get a credit card.
+The government can keep any tax refund owed to the borrower and require the borrower’s employer to withhold money from his or her paycheck and send it to the government to repay the loans.
+Default can also cause the entire loan balance to become immediately due and payable; increase the amount owed by adding late fees, collection fees, and court fees to the loan balance; and damage one’s credit score for years, making it difficult to borrow to buy a car or a house and to rent an apartment or get a credit card.

 For example, $40,000 of student loan debt paid off at a 4 percent rate of interest over a 10-year period would require a monthly payment of $404.98 and total $48,597.68, Kantrowitz pointed out.